What are the advantages of salt therapy?

 Why is it so relaxing?

-Salt has the natural ability to balance out the positive charge in our bodies by binding the excessive positive ions with the salt’s negative ions.
+Salt is negative, but that is positive!
+Salt has the natural ability to balance out the positive charge in our bodies by binding the excessive positive ions with salt’s negative ions.
 The neutralizing forces of salt cancel out positive charged and harmful electromagnetic vibrations in our environment (electro-smog), as well as in our body.
 Hence, salt therapy has de-stressing and relaxing effects.

 What Conditions Should Not be Treated with Halotherapy?

-Infections accompanied by fever, acute active tuberculosis, cardiac insufficiency, COPD – 3rd stage, bleeding or spitting blood, alcohol or drug intoxication, unstable or uncontrolled hypertension, and acute stages of respiratory disease.
+Infectious diseases, active tuberculosis, cardiac insufficiency, COPD – 3rd stage, bleeding or spitting blood, alcohol or drug intoxication, unstable or uncontrolled hypertension, cancers, kidney disease, and acute stages of respiratory disease.

 Are There Any Side Effects to Salt Therapy?

-As the contaminants and excess mucous and fluid begins to clear in the lungs, some clients may experience increased coughing for a short time.
+As the contaminants and excess mucus and fluid begin to clear in the lungs and sinuses, some may experience increased coughing for a short time.

 Is There an Age Limit?

 There is no age limit for treatment.
-Young children will be treated with a lower concentration of salt in the air.
+Young infants will be treated with a lower concentration of salt in the air.
 Ages 6 months and younger should have the permission of their doctor.

 Is There Research to Support Salt Therapy?

-Salt therapy has been researched and written about extensively and their are links to a number of clinical studies from medical researchers.
+Salt therapy has been researched and written about extensively and there are links to a number of clinical studies from medical researchers.
+We suggest Googling PubMed studies on Halotherapy.

 Is it Harmful to Breathe in Too Much Salt?

-While eating or ingesting too much salt can be bad for your body, breathing it in does not affect your heart, stomach or kidneys, as exposure during salt therapy is limited to your respiratory system.
-The concentration of grade salt that you breathe in during salt therapy is very low (between .5 and 10 milligrams per cubic meter — less than a tea spoon).
-Because of salt’s natural anti bacterial, anti-inflammatory properties, and its ability to clear passageways and break down mucous, it has only healing affects when taken into the body this way.
+While eating too much salt is said to be bad for your body [please only cook with rock salts and/or sea salts!<--lots of research out there on the benefits of this!], breathing it in does not affect your heart, stomach or kidneys, as exposure during salt therapy is limited to your respiratory system.
+The concentration of salt that you breathe in during salt therapy is very low (between .5 and 10 milligrams per cubic meter — less than a tea spoon).

 Is there a risk of catching an infection from other clients in the salt room?

-Due to the antibacterial nature of salt it is almost impossible to catch any infection or be affected by bacteria during the therapy.
+Due to the antibacterial, antiviral and antimicrobial nature of salt it is not likely to catch an infection or be affected by bacteria during the therapy.
 Salt is a natural anti-bacterial and it kills almost all bacteria on contact.

 Are children welcome?